Dejan Meleg: Kayserispor

 On 28 June 2017, Meleg signed for Turkish side Kayserispor.

 Red Star Belgrade

 On 12 June 2018, Meleg signed for Red Star Belgrade on a 3-year deal.
 However, he was loaned out to Levadiakos and Radnički Niš.

 Borac Banja Luka

-In October 2020, he joined Borac Banja Luka.
+In October 2020, he joined FK Borac Banja Luka.

 ENPPI

-In September 2022, he transferred to Egyptian club ENPPI.
+In September 2022, he transferred to Egyptian club ENPPI SC.

+Persipal Palu

+In September 2024, he transferred to Indonesian club Persipal Palu.

 International career

 Meleg has represented Serbia on various youth levels and currently plays for Serbia U19.
 He played for the Serbia U19 side that won the 2013 UEFA European Under-19 Championship.